AugustoPinheiro/Gcp-slack/README.md

 -   Select Inline editor for now
 -   Select Runtime Nodejs
 -   Paste the `index.js` and `package.json` content on respective text area
--   Enter the corresponding function to execute
+-   Enter the corresponding function to execute: subscribe
 -   Expand `More` and give `SLACK_WEBHOOK_URL` environment variable which is slack incoming webhook url
 -   Create the function